riastrad/cyberbspace/posts/2025/shelf-life.md

 {% dither "/img/blog/2025/shelf-life-2.png" %}
 <div class="center-text"><small>In this one from circa August 2024, I'm still caught up on data schema and API endpoints.</small></div><br />

 When I thought about it some more, I became less convinced that this was the right direction.
-I wanted a robust workflow, but I started to shy away from baking it from scratch because I didn't want the cost & burden of maintaining a new backend & a frontend app.
+I wanted a robust workflow, but I started to shy away from baking it from scratch because I didn't want the cost & burden of maintaining a new backend & a front end app.
 Especially as this work was marinating, I realized that my current tracker app ([Oku](https://oku.club)) exposed high-level data for my lists (currently reading, read, to read) as distinct RSS feeds.

 I started to think about how I could do all of this with with an elaborate system of GitHub issues that triggered actions.[^1]